-Roger Clark Miller studied composition at Thomas Jefferson College in Michigan and California Institute of the Arts, but opted out in favor of rock music: in 1979 he co-formed Mission of Burma which began his musical career.
+Roger Clark Miller studied composition at Thomas Jefferson College in Michigan and at California Institute of the Arts, but opted out in favor of rock music: in 1979 he co-formed Mission of Burma which began his musical career.
 He found himself returning to music composition in 2008.
 He is a roving member of the Callithumpian Consort, and has performed Stockhausen, Christian Wolff, and his composition “Scream, Gilgamesh, Scream” with that ensemble.

 Scores are available upon request: